Part III: Where to store your stuff!

 Shelving was, at first, a big puzzler for us.
 We didn’t want heavy shelves because we feared damage to our studs.
 We also needed some that had a lip on the front to ensure items did not slide off, which was surprisingly difficult to find!
 We shopped around at many stores and finally broke down and decided to build our own from scratch.

 I (Ashley) was nervous about this idea because we’d never built a shelf from scratch before.
 But Scottie was excited and so we picked up what we needed from Lowe’s as well as a local craft store.
-Here are the parts you will need to recreate what we built:
+Here are the parts you will need to recreate what we built for your own campervan conversion:

 - a simple board about the length and width for your storage needs